Marines: Turkey

 The Amphibious Marine Infantry Brigade Command is the marine force of the Turkish Naval Forces and consists of 4,500 men based in Foça near İzmir.

 Ukraine

-The Ukrainian Marines was founded in 1993 from a unit of the former Soviet Naval Infantry.
-It serves as a coastal defense force of the Ukrainian Navy.
-Also known by its official name, the "Ukrainian Naval Infantry", the sub-branch of the Navy is based in Mykolaiv.
+The Ukrainian Marine Corps was founded in 1993 from a unit of the former Soviet Naval Infantry.
+It served as a coastal defense force of the Ukrainian Navy until 23 May 2023 when it was elevated into a service branch of the Armed Forces of Ukraine.
+The branch is based in Mykolaiv.

 United Kingdom

 The Royal Marines (RM) were formed in 1664 and are part of HM Naval Service.
 They include an amphibious brigade (which includes commando-trained units and individual personnel from the British Army, Royal Navy and Royal Air Force), a naval security unit responsible for guarding the UK's naval nuclear weapons and other security duties, a landing craft and boat-training group which is also a parent unit for three landing craft units deployed on amphibious warfare ships; and a naval musical branch.
 The RM has close international ties with allied marine forces, particularly the United States Marine Corps and the Netherlands Marine Corps/Korps Mariniers.
 "Marine" is also used as a rank in the Royal Marines, being equivalent to an army private.
 The Royal Marines Reserve (RMR) is the volunteer reserve force used to augment the regular Royal Marines in times of war or national crisis.